JYudelson1/DockerServerLauncher/README.md

 Run launch.sh to start the deployment manager!
+Ctrl+C it to stop both the flask app & the react app.